Comparing Common Root Cause Analysis Techniques (Updated)

 Conclusion – Pick the Right Root Cause Tool!

-I hope this article helped you understand and compare some of the techniques that are available and the limitations of cause and effect.
+I hope this article helped you understand and compare some of the techniques that are available to perform a root cause analysis and the limitations of cause and effect.

 Please be careful when you decide “How to find root causes.”
 Picking the wrong technique can lead to poor analysis and corrective actions that don’t solve the real root causes.
 Failure to fix the real root causes of problems could allow major accidents (fatalities, explosions, fires, …) to occur.
 That’s why we developed TapRooT® … because we know you really need to find and fix the root causes of serious safety, quality, production, service, or maintenance issues.